 When it comes to anxiety disorder, for instance, Xanax can relieve symptoms of anxiety quite quickly.
 It does so by enhancing the effects of the natural chemical – GABA-A, which our bodies already produce.
-Certain foods also contain GABA-A, but usually in smaller amounts that are necessary to treat anxiety and other conditions or disorders.
+Certain foods also contain GABA-A, but usually in smaller amounts than are necessary to treat anxiety and other conditions or disorders.

-VI.
-What are benzos called on the street ?
+What are Benzos Called on the Street?

-Benzos have many street names and some of them are dependent on the location.
+Benzodiazepines have many street names and some of them are dependent on the location.

-These are simply the most common street names for benzos in the U.S. In other parts of the world, the street names may be quite different.
-These street names could also vary in certain parts of the U.S.
+These are simply the most common street names for benzos in the U.S. In other parts of the world, street names may be quite different.
+These names could also vary in certain parts of the U.S.

 Why benzos are abused may be the more interesting question, but let’s first address the how.
 How you abuse any prescription medication is by taking a dosage that is larger than your physician prescribed or taking medication for reasons that differ from your physician’s recommendation.

-People can abuse benzos, or any other drug, for a number of reasons.
+People can abuse benzodiazepines, or any other drug, for a number of reasons.
 Some drugs are more addictive than others.
 When we become addicted to a drug, even when it is prescribed to treat a mental or physical condition, it can be exceedingly difficult for some people to stop taking that medication.

 Some people naturally have a more addictive personality than others.
 So, while one person has no trouble stopping once the prescription runs out and the prescribed condition ceases to exist or is cured, another person may become very addicted.
 When this happens, that person will find it difficult to stop and may go to great lengths to obtain another prescription or get the benzo through other channels that aren’t legal.